 For instance, you may want to create a new Folder in Taskade and start building a GTD setup separately from the rest of your workflow.
 Once you have the framework in place, you can start filling your in-tray with tasks and ideas connected to a single, small-scale project.

 Building a GTD setup in the background will help you A/B test the setup without interfering with how you currently get things done.
-It’ll also make it easier to patch any holes as you keep coming back to the book and implementing new Getting Things Done® mechanics.
+It’ll also make it easier to patch any holes as you keep coming back to the book by David Allen and implementing new Getting Things Done® mechanics.
+Also, don’t forget to add in a weekly review to make keep track of your GTD setup.

 🐑 Parting Words